Tencent/Hippy/docs/en-us/hippy-react/modules.md

 ### start

 `() => void` Start the animation.
-Note: If the animation has not been assigned to the corresponding control through render before calling this method, or the animation has been destroy, then start will not take effect;
+Note: If the animation has not been assigned to the corresponding control through render before calling this method, or the animation has been destroy, then start will not take effect.

 ### updateAnimation